 Here are a few tips I think will help you to roast up the juiciest roast chicken every time:

-- Leave the skin on.
+3. Leave the skin on.
 The skin protects the chicken from drying out.
-Besides, who doesn’t like crispy chicken skin on their roast skin.
+Besides, who doesn’t like crispy chicken skin on their roast skin?

-- Temper the bird.
+5. Temper the bird.
 Don’t place the cold chicken in the oven.
-Allow it to sit on the counter and come down to room temperature (or the very least get the chill off) prior to roasting.
-This is key to producing an evenly cooked chicken and this also a safe process (just incase you were wondering).
+Allow it to sit on the counter and come down to room temperature (or at the very least get the chill off) prior to roasting.
+This is key to producing an evenly cooked chicken and this is also a safe process (just in case you were wondering).

-- Calibrate your oven.
-This will ensure you’re getting an accurate reading on the temperature.
-Every oven is different so grab the manual for the most accurate way on how to calibrate it.
+6. Calibrate your oven.
+This will ensure you’re getting an accurate reading of the temperature.
+Every oven is different so grab the manual for the most accurate way to calibrate it.

-- Preheat the oven.
+7. Preheat the oven.
 Allow the oven to come up to temperature prior to placing the chicken in the oven.
-Meats, roasts and poultry can’t brown in a cold oven.
+Meats, roasts, and poultry can’t brown in a cold oven.
 And there’s nothing worse than having one part of your dish overcooked and rubbery and another part not cooked at all.

-- Roast the whole chicken uncovered or covered.
-Personally, I prefer to roast my birds covered and increase the temperature when its close to finish to crisp up the skin.
+9. Roast the whole chicken uncovered or covered.
+Personally, I prefer to roast my birds covered and increase the temperature when it’s close to finishing to crisp up the skin.
 The choice is yours.
-If you choose to roast it unclovered, you can tent it with foil if its browning too quickly.
+If you choose to roast it uncovered, you can tent it with foil if it’s browning too quickly.

-- Oven temperature.
-Techically you can roast your chicken at any temperature.
-420-430 degree fahrenheit is my sweet spot.
+10. Oven temperature.
+Technically you can roast your chicken at any temperature.
+420-430 degrees Fahrenheit is my sweet spot.
 Timing and results will vary.
-Go low and slow for a very tender, falling-off-the-bone flesh and softer skin (around, 300 to 350 degrees for 1 ½ to 2 hours or so).
+Go low and slow for very tender, falling-off-the-bone flesh and softer skin (around, 300 to 350 degrees for 1 ½ to 2 hours or so).
 Or roast it fast and furiously for less time for crisp, dark brown skin and firmer, chewier flesh (between 375 and 500 degrees for 45 minutes to 1 1/2 hours).

 Ingredients Rundown